jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 paws = Cat.new
 ```

+- If we use the `==` method to compare individual `Cat` objects in the code above, the return value will be `false`.
+This is because when custom class objects are compared using the `==` method, by default the method will compare the actual objects themselves are the same (i.e., have the same object id).
+Since each new instance of the `Cat` class will create a new object with a distinct object id, the `==` method will return `false` when comparing these objects with each other.
+- This demonstrates that although objects may share a common class, each object is unique (and assigned a different location in memory).

 ---

+39
-39. Describe the inheritance structure in the code above, and identify all the superclasses.
+Describe the inheritance structure in the code above, and identify all the superclasses.

 ```ruby
 class Thing